teodora-dobos/redispatch/README.md

-# Interactive Visualization of Redispatch Data
+# Interactive Dashboard of Redispatch Data

 This repository includes a Python streamlit dashboard app which visualizes the redispatch data for Germany, 2024 obtained from [Netztransparenz](https://www.netztransparenz.de/de-de/Systemdienstleistungen/Betriebsfuehrung/Redispatch).